ayushwanjari1996/test-log-analyser/README.md

 <think>Okay, the user wants to count unique CM MACs.
 First, I need to get the logs that contain CM MAC addresses.
 Since there are no logs loaded yet, the first step is to search for logs with the pattern "CmMacAddress".
 This will retrieve all relevant logs.
 Once I have those logs, I can proceed to count the unique values.
 So the next action is to use grep_logs with the pattern "CmMacAddress".
 </think>

-{"reasoning": "Find logs with CM MACs", "action": "grep_logs", "params": {"pattern": "CmMacAddress"}}
+{"reasoning": "Need to find logs with CM MACs", "action": "grep_logs", "params": {"pattern": "CmMacAddress"}}
 ======================================================================

 [Parsed Decision]